-- Republican or Democrat: 50 signatures or 1% of the vote for their party's gubernatorial candidate in the county or commissioner district in the 2014 election, whichever is less. - Independent: Signatures equal to 1% of the total vote for governor in the county or commissioner district in 2014. - Constitution Party: (5) signatures for county officials, (5) for commissioner at large, (3) for commissioner districts. - Libertarian Party: (5) signatures for county officials, (5) for commissioner at large, (3) for commissioner districts. - New Political Party: (5) signatures for county officials, (5) for commissioner at large, (3) for commissioner districts. - If a county uses vote centers and does not print ballots by precinct, signature requirements for both partisan and independent candidates: 50 signatures https://sdsos.gov/elections-voting/upcoming-elections/general-information/2018-signature-requirements.aspx
+- Republican or Democrat: 50 signatures or 1% of the vote for their party's gubernatorial candidate in the county or commissioner district in the 2018 election, whichever is less. - Independent: Signatures equal to 1% of the total vote for governor in the county or commissioner district in 2018. - Libertarian Party: Signatures equal to 1% of the total vote for that statewide candidate in the county or commissioner district in 2018. - New Political Party: (5) signatures for county officials, (5) for commissioner at large, (3) for commissioner districts.
+If a county uses vote centers and does not print ballots by precinct, signature requirements are: - (a) Partisan candidate petitions shall be signed by the lesser of fifty signatures or signatures from one percent of the voters who voted for that party's gubernatorial candidate, or the party's statewide candidate receiving the highest votes if the party meets the requirement for alternative party status as defined in § 12-1-3.1, at the last gubernatorial election in the county electing a candidate to fill the office; or - (b) Independent candidate petitions shall be signed by not less than one percent of the total combined vote for Governor at the last certified election within the county electing a candidate to fill the office: